I got ovarian cysts at 16 and it taught me the importance of contraceptives

 An accurate representation of 16-year-old me. | GIF from Giphy

-That was my intro to contraceptives and birth control pills as a medical solution.
+That was my introduction to contraceptives and birth control pills as a medical solution.
 During that time, everyone was still debating about the RH Bill.
-Growing up in a dominantly Catholic environment, I was (emphasis on “was”) inclined to be against it because of the idea that it “kills unborn babies.”
+Growing up in a dominantly Catholic environment, I was (emphasis on “was”) inclined against it because of the idea that it “kills unborn babies.”
 Aside from being protective measures, I merely saw them as abortifacients.

 Being sick also had its advantages.
-It opened my eyes to the possibility that girls who were the same age as me, or even younger, can have reproductive diseases like this.
-That contraceptives weren’t so bad after all.
-My OB-GYNE once operated on a girl who had a ruptured ovarian cyst.
+It opened my eyes to the possibility that girls who were the same age as me, or even younger, can have reproductive diseases like this, and that contraceptives weren’t so bad after all.
+My OB-GYN once operated on a girl who had a ruptured ovarian cyst.
 And I know people who’ve been taking BCPs for their PCOS since they were younger.
-Imagine how devastating it’ll be if the TRO on birth control and contraceptives won’t be lifted in the near future.
+Imagine how devastating it wojld be if the TRO on birth control and contraceptives won’t be lifted in the near future.

 When I started having sex at 18, I had a handful of pregnancy scares.
 My boyfriend at the time half-joked, “If we did this during the one year your period was gone, we wouldn’t be having this problem.”
 Looking back at it now, it felt like it was my fault for finally having a fully functional uterus and cyst-free ovaries.
 I wish I retorted, “Why didn’t you use protection?!”

-Fast forward a few years, it’s refreshing to see so many people welcoming Pro-Choice and engaging conversation on better sex ed.
-Even high school students now know more about contraceptives and BCPS, also preaching about everyone’s right to choose.
+Fast forward a few years, it’s refreshing to see so many people welcoming Pro-Choice and engaging conversation on better sex education.
+Even high school students now know more about contraceptives and BCPs, also preaching about everyone’s right to choose.
 But with this TRO, it’s back to square one.
 What’s worse is that resources will become limited and eventually wiped out.

 No young girl deserves to be scared of conditions that’ll mess up their hormones or put them into early menopause.
 Most especially, they don’t deserve to be deprived of the proper medication or knowledge to handle these conditions.
 This fight isn’t just among legal-aged women, we must also think about the reproductive well-being of the younger generation.